 Small grants up to £1,500 to support communities to create, promote and maintain local community paths.
-The fund will open for applications in May 2022.
+Currently closed to applications.

 Community Active Travel Grants

 To be eligible for this grant, your project must demonstrate how it will increase people's knowledge about sustainable transport choices available to them.
 You can use the funding to: